AT&T Communications (1984–2010): AT&T Long Lines Division

 AT&T Long Lines was concerned with distance communications in the Bell System and used multiple mediums to provide distance communication such as by wire, cable, microwave radio relay and satellite communications that were used in conjunction to provide long-distance services for the Bell Telephone Companies and the Independent Telephone Companies.
 International Telephone connections to other countries used the networks which the Long Lines Division built and also provided supervision of those international connections.
 Originally, when AT&T was a division of The American Bell Telephone Company, (long) distance communications was the reason for the division being founded and led by Theodore N. Vail.
 On 30 December 1899, AT&T became the parent of the associated companies of the Bell System, when it acquired the assets of its parent company, The American Bell Telephone Company.
 This led to the Long Lines Division being founded to serve (long) distance communications.

-Open Wire
+Open wire and carrier systems

-Before using microwave relay and coaxial cables, AT&T used open wire lines for long-distance service.
-In 1911, the system connected New York to Denver.
-The introduction of repeater towers allowed such connections to reach across North America.
-Starting in the 1920s, the company increasingly used long-distance coaxial cable and carrier systems.
+Before the introduction of coaxial cable and microwave relay systems, AT&T relied primarily on open-wire lines for long-distance telephone service.
+Early long-distance circuits required large copper conductors and loading coils to reduce attenuation over long distances.
+The development of vacuum-tube repeaters after 1914 allowed telephone circuits to extend across North America, culminating in the opening of transcontinental telephone service between New York and San Francisco in 1915.

+Underground cable systems were increasingly used in cities and dense traffic corridors, where open-wire construction was impractical.
+However, the higher capacitance of cable caused substantially greater attenuation than open-wire lines, limiting its use on long-distance circuits until improvements in loading and amplification became available.

+To reduce the cost of long-distance transmission, AT&T developed multiplexing techniques that increased the number of circuits carried on a single line.
+Early systems used phantom circuits to derive additional circuits from existing wire pairs.
+In the 1920s, AT&T adopted carrier telephony systems using frequency-division multiplexing to carry multiple telephone channels on a single pair of wires.
+Carrier systems were first deployed on open-wire routes and later expanded to coaxial cable systems carrying hundreds or thousands of simultaneous calls.

+After World War II, microwave relay systems increasingly supplemented and replaced long-distance open-wire and coaxial cable routes.